 tweenis a component-style node that can animate and control any value or method from any other node

-The project uses a simple organisation that works for game jams and tiny games.
+The project uses a simple organization that works for game jams and tiny games.

 At the root of the project, in the res:// folder, you will find the LevelMockup.
 That's the main game scene and the one we will work with.
 All the components that make up the game are in the scenes/ folder.
 The assets/ folder contains the game sprites and the font for the HP counter.
 In the scripts/ folder you will find the enemy, the player, and the GUI controller scripts.